HarelAshwal/typegoose-frontend-es/README.md

-# Typegoose-frontend
+# Typegoose-frontend-es

 Typegoose doesn't play well with fron-end.
-This package let you use the Typegoose for both the client AND the server!
+This package let you use the Typegoose for both the client AND the server! (packed for ES module)

 # Typegoose